Reverend Jennifer Bailey

-Named one of 15 Faith Leaders to Watch by the Center for American Progress, Reverend Jennifer Bailey is an ordained minister, public theologian, and emerging national leader in the multi-faith movement for justice.
-She is the founding executive director of the Faith Matters Network, a collective led by people of color that trains, connects, convenes, and amplifies marginalized people of faith, primarily people of color, to chart a new moral horizon.
+Reverend Jennifer Bailey, named one of 15 faith leaders to watch by the Center for American Progress, is an ordained minister, public theologian, and emerging national leader in the multi-faith movement for justice.